mackelec/SerialDataLink/README.md

 # SerialDataLink

-SerialDataLink is a half-duplex serial communication library for Arduino, designed for efficient and reliable data transmission between controllers.
-It uses a non-blocking, poll-based approach, suitable for scenarios that require continuous monitoring and variable data transfer.
+SerialDataLink is a half-duplex serial variables transfer library for Arduino, designed for efficient and reliable, automatic transmission of int16 variables between controllers.
+It uses a non-blocking, polling-based approach, suitable for scenarios that require continuous monitoring and variable data transfer.

 ## Features

 - **Half-Duplex Communication**: Allows bidirectional data transfer but not simultaneously.
 - **Non-Blocking Operation**: Uses a polling mechanism for data handling.
 - **Error Checking**: Incorporates transmission and reception error checks.
-- **Flexible Data Handling**: Supports variable data sizes for transmission and reception.
+- **Flexible Data Handling**: Transmits only the variables which values have change or reached update time..

 ## Installation